pablovgd/pablovgd/README.md

-PhD Student in metabolomics research with a strong interest in bioinformatics & biostatistics.
+👩‍💻 PhD Student in metabolomics research with a strong interest in bioinformatics & biostatistics. \
-Always looking for exciting open-source tools for processing and analysis of mass spec data.
+👀 Always looking for exciting open-source tools for processing and analysis of mass spec data. \
+🥰 Favors multidisciplinary research and multi-omics integration projects \
+🧐 Still trying to improve as a developer / statistician, mostly coding in R and Python \
+👨‍🎓 Master in bioscience engineering, cell & gene biotechnology

 <!---